caraml-dev/merlin/docs/user-guide/standard_transformer.md

 * Output stage
-  At this stage, both the preprocessing and postprocessing pipeline should create a JSON output.
-The JSON output of preprocessing pipeline will be used as the request payload to be sent as model request, whereas JSON output of the postprocessing pipeline will be used as response payload to be returned to downstream service / client.
+  At this stage, both the preprocessing and postprocessing pipeline should create output payload which later on can be used as request payload for model predictor or the final response to be returned to downstream service/client.
+There are 3 types of output operation:
+  * JSON Output.
+JSON output operation will return JSON output, this operation only applicable for **http_json** protocol
+  * UPIPreprocessOutput.
+UPIPreprocessOutput will return UPI Request interface payload in a protobuf.Message type
+  * UPIPostprocessOutput.
+UPIPostprocessOutput will return UPI Response interface payload in a protobuf.Message type

 <p align="center"><img src="../images/standard_transformer.png" width="550"/></p>